PhotoPizza/remote/README.md

 The test server emulates all the functionality of the PhotoPizza device, allowing you to test the app without an actual device.

+## Related Projects

+- [PhotoPizza DIY](https://github.com/MakerDrive/PhotoPizza) - The original open-source project for building the PhotoPizza turntable hardware.
+This repository contains all the necessary information, drawings, and firmware to build your own 360° product photography turntable.

 ## Project Structure

 - `android/` - Android application source code